tel/zeta/README.md

 # To do #

+- *Fix lifecycles*.
+Right now, a failing Riemann server will quickly kill the zeta app and any release running it.
+This is dumb.
 - Decide how to handle TCP/UDP methods.
 - Make UDP automatically upgrade to TCP if the packet is too large
 - Allow for multiple client endpoints